NannyML/nannyml/docs/tutorials/compare_estimated_and_realized_performance.rst

 The :class:`~nannyml.performance_estimation.confidence_based.cbpe.CBPE` estimator is then fitted using the :meth:`~nannyml.base.AbstractEstimator.fit` method on the reference data.

-We estimate the performance of both the reference and analysis datasets, to compare the estimated and actual performance of the reference period.
+We estimate the performance of both the reference and monitored datasets, to compare the estimated and actual performance of the reference period.

 We filter the results to only have the estimated values.